Jp-22-00540/Jp-22-00540/README.md

 - 🐱‍👤 How to reach me nel.penaflor21@gmail.com

-- ⚡ Fun fact: I love Pixel, Figma
+- ⚡ Fun fact: I love Pixel, Figma, Canva

 - 😀 currently in contributing in group project for study.